 3) The reviewer asked us to clarify the conclusions of our results.
 To do so and to address a concern of reviewer #2, we created a new schematic figure.
 This figure illustrates our main observations that BKCa channel activity increases during pregnancy in UA and this increase is, in part, through interaction with its 1 subunit.
 We regret that our discussion in the figure legend of possible mechanisms to explain our observations was unclear.
 We would be happy to revise the legend as follows (new text in italics):

 “Figure 8.
 Proposed model of BKCa regulation by pregnancy in murine UA.
 We propose three mechanisms by which the BKCa contribute to UA diameter under our experimental conditions.
-In wild-type (WT, right panel), non-pregnant mice have reduced UA diameter, and BKCa channels are mostly composed of -subunit in smooth muscle cells (SMC).
-In UA SMCs from pregnant mice, BKCa -subunits associate with 1- and 1-subunits, increasing channel activity and K+ efflux, inducing hyperpolarization of the plasma membrane, relaxation of SMC and vasodilation, which leads to an increase in UA diameter and normal litter sizes.
-Although the mechanism(s) for the pregnancy-dependent increase in channel association with auxiliary subunits is unknown, evidence from ovine UA suggest epigenetic and hormonal (i.e. estradiol [E2]) regulation of BKCa channel or its auxiliary subunits.
-In BKCa knockout mice (BKCa-/-, middle panel), the lack of BKCa -subunits leads to a reduced UA diameter during pregnancy and smaller litter sizes compared to WT.
-Additional mechanisms, such as up/downregulation of other ion channels (i.e. voltage-gated K+ or Ca2+ channels) or enhanced production of endothelial factors (i.e. nitric oxide, prostaglandins, etc.), could likely compensate to a certain extent the reduced UA vasodilation.
-Although the lack of BKCa might also change the expression and subcellular localization of its auxiliary subunits, we did not explore this possibility.
-In the case of 1 knockout mice (1-/-, right panel), the lack of this subunit causes a similar reduction in UA diameter at late pregnancy and fewer pups per litter compared to WT mice.
+In non-pregnant UA smooth muscle cells (SMCs), BKCa channels are primarily composed of -subunits alone..
+In SMCs from pregnant UA, BKCa -subunits associate with 1- and 1-subunits, increasing BKCa channel activity, SMC hyperpolarization, and UA dilation..
+In BKCa knockout mice (BKCa-/-, middle panel), the lack of the repolarizing BKCa current leads to a a depolarized membrane, and a more contractile SMC, thus UA diameter is reduced. .In the case of 1 knockout mice (1-/-, right panel), the lack of this subunit causes a similar reduction in UA diameter.
 However, the presence of both - and 1-subunits mitigate these reductions.
 EC, endothelial cells.”

 4) The reviewer was satisfied with our answer to this question.